lifeBalance/just-go/README/installing.md

   * And finally the **body** of the function, which is a block of code surrounded by curly braces.

   This function has no parameters, doesn't return anything and has only one statement.
 The name `main` is special because it's the function that gets called when you execute the program.
 Inside the **body** of our `main` function we have just **one statement**: `fmt.Println("Hello, World!")`.
 Here we are calling a function named [Println][5], which takes the string `"Hello, World!"` as an argument, and writes it to the **standard output**.
 Note that this function is prefixed with the name of the package where it is defined, the `fmt` package, which we define in our import declaration.

+The very first line at the beginning of our program is a **comment**, intended to be read by programmers and ignored by the compiler.
+By convention, we describe each package in a comment immediately preceding its package declaration.
+For a main package the comment is one or more sentences that describe what the program does.

 Go does not require **semicolons** at the ends of statements or declarations, except when two or more appear on the same line.
 At compile time, newlines following certain tokens are converted into semicolons.
 For example, the **opening brace** (`{`) of a function declaration must be on the same line of the declaration, not on a line by itself.